• Home

 FOI Topics and Links of the Week

-March 8th, 2010 | by Jennifer | published in cloud, cybersecurity, Facebook, Future of the Internet, ubicomp | 3 Comments
+March 8th, 2010 | by jennifer | published in cloud, cybersecurity, Facebook, Future of the Internet, ubicomp | 3 Comments

 A roundup of happenings that bear on the issues in The Future of the Internet – Canadian Android Carrier Forcing Firmware Update.
 A Canadian carrier wanted users to download a firmware upgrade that fixed a glitch prohibiting users from dialing 911, so it made the upgrade mandatory.
 Seems reasonable.
 But it bundled in an update [...]